Home

 I have a master’s degree in Theoretical Mathematics from the National and Kapodistrian University of Athens, Greece, where I also received my bachelor’s degree in Mathematics and Education.

-After my PhD, I worked for two years at the Electrical and Computer Engineering Department at North Carolina State University (2012-2014).
+After my PhD, I worked for two years as a post-doc at the Electrical and Computer Engineering Department at North Carolina State University (2012-2014).
 Parallel to that, I was a member of the Lab of Analytical Sciences, a collaboration between NSA and NCSU.
 After North Carolina, I worked for 3 years as an Assistant professor of Mathematics and Analytics at Florida Polytechnic University (2014-2017) and served as the Head of the Big Data and Health Informatics lab which I helped create between 2015 and 2016.

-Starting the summer of 2021, I became the vice chair for the multistate project titled: S1090: AI in Agroecosystems: Big Data and Smart Technology-Driven Sustainable production
+Starting the summer of 2021, I became involved with the multistate project titled: S1090: AI in Agroecosystems: Big Data and Smart Technology-Driven Sustainable production and I have served as a Vice – Chair in 2022 and a Chair in 2023.

 I will be focusing on this area of research for the time being, transferring my knowledge of ML and AI applications from Health Informatics to Agriculture.